-The Deputy Town Mayor, Councillor Catherine Clark, accompanied by her Consort, her husband Mark Clark and the Town Clerk & General Manager, Ms Lorraine Jeffs, on behalf of Whitehill Town Council, were joined by Darron Back, Branch Secretary, Bordon & District Branch of The Royal British Legion (RBL), to pay their respects to our Armed Forces community during a ceremony in the event space at the Forest Community Centre on Monday 21st June 2021.
-The event was held to mark the start of Armed Forces Week, with Armed Forces Day being Saturday 26th June 2021.
+The Town Mayor, Councillor Leeroy Scott, led the flag raising ceremony held in the event space at the Forest Community Centre on Monday 19 June 2023.
+The event was held to mark the start of Armed Forces week, with Armed Forces Day being Saturday 24 June 2023.

-The Deputy Mayor gave a welcoming speech in which she paid tribute to the Corps of the REME for the important role that they have played in our town for over a century which was recognised in 2015 when they were awarded the “Freedom of the Town” at the Farewell to the Garrison Festival, and said that “it is important that we still recognise this event as a part of this town’s heritage”.
+The Town Crier, Stuart Morrison, introduced the Town Mayor who gave a welcoming speech in which he paid tribute to the Corps of the REME for the important role that they have played in our town for over a century which was recognised in 2015 when they were awarded the “Freedom of the Town” at the Farewell to the Garrison Festival, and said that “it is important that we still recognise this event as a part of this town’s heritage”.

-The Deputy Mayor said: “it is only right that we should give recognition to the tremendous support, sacrifice and commitment carried out by our Armed Forces (Royal Navy, British Army and Royal Air Force), both veterans and present service men and women”.
-The Deputy Mayor also paid tribute “to the amazing work carried out by the volunteer organisations, such as the RBL and the Armed Forces Charity, The Soldiers, Sailors, Air Force Association (SSAFA)”.
+The Town Mayor said: “it is only fitting that we should give recognition to the tremendous support, sacrifice and commitment carried out by our Armed Forces (Royal Navy, British Army and Royal Air Force), both veterans and present service men and women, as well as people serving across the Commonwealth”.

 “Armed Forces Day signifies the commencement of a week of celebration and remembrance.
 It is an opportunity to show support for the Armed Forces community and service families.
 In 2023, Armed Forces Day will take place on Saturday 24 June.
 Today’s flag raising event is the start of those celebrations.”